-A sarcoma patient's most important treatment is their first.
-At SCCA, your team of doctors will work with you to determine the best treatment plan for your disease.
+Studies have shown that the first treatment you receive for cancer is the most important.
+At Seattle Cancer Care Alliance (SCCA), your multidisciplinary team will work with you to determine the best treatment plan for your disease.

 Surgery is the most common treatment for sarcoma.
-If the tumor cannot be removed surgically, it may be permanently controlled with radiation therapy.
-For a tumor that can be surgically removed, radiation therapy and/or chemotherapy may be given before or after surgery to reduce the risk of recurrence.
-Chemotherapy and radiation therapy may also be used to reduce the size of the sarcoma or relieve pain and other symptoms.
+Radiation therapy, chemotherapy, or both may be given before or after surgery to reduce the risk of the cancer coming back.
+If your tumor cannot be removed surgically because of its size or location, doctors may use radiation and chemotherapy to reduce the size of the sarcoma or to relieve pain and other symptoms.

-In addition to standard treatment options, SCCA offers a range of clinical trials that may be appropriate for your type of sarcoma.
-Patients who participate in clinical trials have the first chance to benefit from treatments that have shown promise in earlier research.
-Learn more about sarcoma clinical trials at SCCA.
+In addition to standard treatment options, SCCA offers a range of clinical studies that may be appropriate for your type of sarcoma.
+Patients who participate in clinical studies have the first chance to benefit from treatments that have shown promise in earlier research.
+Learn more about sarcoma clinical studies available through SCCA.

 If you or someone you know has recently been diagnosed with sarcoma, you’re probably thinking hard about what to do next.
 Your most important decision is selecting where to get treatment.

 Chemotherapy enters the bloodstream and targets cancer cells throughout your body.
 It can slow cancer’s growth and keep it from spreading.